mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/11/asm-security.md

     --option cni-gcp \
     --custom_overlay distroless-proxy.yaml
 ```
-Using a `--custom_overlay` to define `meshConfig.defaultConfig.image.imageType: distroless` is new [since ASM 1.12](https://cloud.google.com/service-mesh/docs/release-notes#December_09_2021).
+Using `--custom_overlay distroless-proxy.yaml` to define `meshConfig.defaultConfig.image.imageType: distroless` is new [since ASM 1.12]({{< ref "/posts/2021/12/distroless-asm-proxy.md" >}}).
 The distroless base image ensures that the proxy image contains the minimal number of packages required to run the proxy.
-This improves security posture by reducing the overall attack surface of the image and gets cleaner results with CVE scanners.
+This improves security posture by reducing the overall attack surface of the image.

 Using `--option cni-gcp` is giving you more security because the [Istio CNI](https://istio.io/latest/docs/setup/additional-setup/cni/) plugin replaces the functionality provided by the `istio-init` container (which has elevated permissions).